SupersonicNK/roa-workshop-templates/colored-hitboxes/README.md

 `set_hitbox_value(AT_DAIR, 2, HG_HITBOX_COLOR, $FFFF00);`

 As a quick heads up, GML uses the format BGR instead of RGB, so the color the above code makes is Cyan, rather than Yellow.

+If hitboxes are overlapping in ways you don't want, try swapping their hitbox numbers.
+That should change the order they spawn in, which should change how they overlap.
+In the future, I may make a more complex system that chooses the draw order based on hitbox priority, though right now it doesn't seem necessary.